Updated December 2025

 Where records held by the School are no longer required for current operational purposes, the School will either securely store, or destroy, those records.
 Any documents associated with allegations of child abuse are reasonably likely to be required for current or future legal proceedings, will be retained permanently and will not be disposed or destroyed.

-If you would like further information about the way the School manages the personal information it holds about you or your child, or wish to complain that you believe that the School has breached the APPs or the HPPs, please contact the School’s Director of Corporate Services.
+If you would like further information about the way the School manages the personal information it holds about you or your child or wish to complain that you believe that the School has breached the APPs or the HPPs, please contact the School’s Director of Corporate Services (see "Contact Details" section below).
 The School will investigate any complaint and will notify you of the decision in relation to your complaint as soon as is practicable.
+We take all complaints seriously and will respond to your complaint in accordance with any applicable timeframes imposed by law and otherwise within a reasonable period.
+We request that you cooperate with us during this process and provide us with any relevant information that we may need.

 Director of Corporate Services